The Top Ten Notable Reigatians

 Chiefly known for conducting the Gershon Review in 2004/2005 which recommended savings across the UK’s public services and for being an adviser to the Conservative Party during the run up to the 2010 General Election.
 He was awarded the CBE in 2000 for services to industry and Knighted in 2004 for his work on public procurement.

 Peter graduated in Mathematics at Cambridge University in 1969.
-Was the main board director of GEC plc in 1994 until its sale to BAE SYSTEMS.
-Peter is now Chairman of National Grid Plc and Tate & Lyle PLC.
-In June 2010 he was appointed as an external member of the UK Government’s Efficiency Board and a board member of The Sutton Trust.
+Was a board member of GEC plc in 1994 until the sale of its defence business in 1999 to BAE SYSTEMS.
+Peter was also Chairman of Tate & Lyle PLC from 2009 – 2017.
+He was appointed as an external member of the UK Government’s Efficiency Board 2010 – 2015.
+Peter became Chairman of National Grid Plc in 2012, Chairman of the UK Aircraft Carrier and Dreadnought Submarine Alliances and a board member of The Sutton Trust.
 Attended RGS 1958-1965.

 John Westbrook (1922-1989)